Supervisory Control of Quantum Discrete Event Systems: Supervisory Control of QDES

-It is immediate to check that the condition ``$\forall s\in pr({\cal K})^{\lambda}$, $\forall \sigma\in \Sigma_{uc}$, if $s\sigma\in L_{\cal M} ^{\lambda}$, then $s\sigma\in pr({\cal K})^{\lambda}$" in Corollary \ref{Co1} holds, so there is a quantum supervisor $S: \Sigma^{\ast} \rightarrow [0,1]^\Sigma$ such that $L_{{\cal S}/{\cal M}}^{\lambda}=pr({\cal K})^{\lambda}$.
+It is immediate to check that the condition ``$\forall w\in pr({\cal K})^{0}$, $\forall \sigma\in \Sigma_{uc}$, if $w\sigma\in L_{\cal M} ^{0}$, then $w\sigma\in pr({\cal K})^{0}$" in Corollary \ref{Co1} holds, so there is a quantum supervisor $S: \Sigma^{\ast} \rightarrow [0,1]^\Sigma$ such that $L_{{\cal S}/{\cal M}}^{0}=pr({\cal K})^{0}$.

-We know that DFA (i.e., classical DES) require $N+2$ states to accept the languages $L_{\cal M}^{\lambda}$ and $pr({\cal K})^{\lambda}$.
-So, QDES show essential advantages over classical DES in state complexity for simulation of systems.
+Due to Theorem \ref{EGtheorem}, we know that PFA (i.e., PDES) require $\lceil\log_2m\rceil$ and $\lceil\log_2mq\rceil$ states to recognize the languages $L_{\cal M}^{0}$ and $pr({\cal K})^{0}$ with cut-point $0$, respectively.
+So, QDES show essential advantage over classical DES in state complexity for simulation of systems.